sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach

-The code will extend the existing Translib modules to provide a D-Bus based query API to issue requests to the host.
-The host service will be a Python based application which listens on known D-Bus endpoints.https://en.wikipedia.org/wiki/D-Bus
+The new code for the client application TransLib API  is added to the existing Translib modules to provide a D-Bus based API to issue requests/queries from a container based application to the host OS.

+The host service (executed as a daemon on the host OS) is a Python based application that listens on service-specific D-Bus endpoints.https://en.wikipedia.org/wiki/D-Bus

-The individual app modules can extend the host service by providing a small Python snippet that will register against their application endpoint.
+The individual app modules extend the host service by providing a Python snippet (a "servlet") that registers against a D-Bus endpoint.
+New servlets can be defined and added as needed.

+The application client inside containers executes DBus methods (effectively remote procedure calls), using the DBus end-points provided by the servlets on the host OS.

 ### 1.2.2 Container